VipinindKumar/Self-Driving/README.md

 # Self-Driving - Lane Detection: program to detect lanes in a video

+## Version 1.0:
+* Added smoothness of the average line between frames, to make the average line much more stable

 ## Version 0.9:
 * Added a average of all the lines, as a single line in the video